chou-ting-wei/chou-ting-wei/README.md

 * NYCU CS Student Association - Development Department Member
 * Meichu Hackathon - Development Department Member

-## Additional Information
+## Contact Information

 If you have any questions or concerns, please feel free to contact me.
-For more personal information and contact details, please refer to my profile page: [userwei's Profile](https://profile.userwei.com/).
+For more personal information and contact details, please refer to my [personal profile](https://profile.userwei.com/).